chschnell/wsnic/README.md

 Internally, the wsnic Docker image listens on TCP port numbers 80 (ws://) and 443 (wss://), these can be overriden simply with the `-p` command line argument.

-An optional TLS server certificate file (and its optional key file) must be volume mounted into to the image, wsnic expects these fixed file paths:
+An optional TLS server certificate file (and its optional key file) must be volume mounted into to the image, at startup wsnic looks for them at these fixed file paths in the Docker file system:

 * `/opt/wsnic/cert/cert.crt`
 * `/opt/wsnic/cert/cert.key`

-TLS support in wsnic is only enabled if a valid TLS certificate has been mounted.
+TLS support in wsnic is only enabled if a valid TLS certificate has been found.

 A full example to illustrate these options: